NPPElement/visiohome/README.md

 visiohome can be easely used also in commercial embedded projects.
 Following clarification and special
-[linking exception to the GNU General Public License](https://en.wikipedia.org/wiki/GPL_linking_exception) is included to the distribution terms of CANopenNode:
+[linking exception to the GNU General Public License](https://en.wikipedia.org/wiki/GPL_linking_exception) is included to the distribution terms of visiohome:

-Linking this library statically or dynamically with other modules is making a combined work based on this library.
-Thus, the terms and conditions of the GNU General Public License cover the whole combination.

 As a special exception, the copyright holders of this library give you permission to link this library with independent modules to